Deutsche Bank Logo

 The executives revamped the bank’s visual identity to highlight its international presence.
 To this end, they organized a competition for the best logo in 1972, promising all the contestants 3,000 German marks.
 Eight graphic artists, including Coordt von Mannstein, Armin Hofmann, and Anton Stankowski, participated in the competition.
 On February 6, 1973, an expert jury headed by designer Jupp Ernst announced the winner.
 It turned out to be Anton Stankowski with his square diagonal line.
 The triumphant received 100 thousand marks for his work.

 First, the brand name was presented to employees in the company magazine Deutsche Bank, and only then was it publicly advertised at the annual press conference.
-So, in April 1974, the world saw for the first time the iconic symbol with which the German financial sector is now associated.
+So, in April 1974, the world first saw the iconic symbol now associated with the German financial sector.

 But not everyone liked the simple design.
 The media wrote that Stankowski was “an artist who earned 100,000 marks with five strokes.”
-However, this did not correspond to the truth because his studio simultaneously submitted nine projects to the competition.
+However, this was not the case, as his studio simultaneously submitted nine projects to the competition.
 Among them were different variants with the letters “DB.”

 2010 – today